JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/On_the_Brink_of_The_Most_Amazing.md

 One long time reader has sent a gift book and letter to every President of The United States since Eisenhower.
 A staff member usually acknowledges re­ceipt of the book, although it is unknown whether any Leader of the Free World has ever read it.

 > "Ganid, the man was not hungry for truth...the eyes of his mind were not open to receive light for the soul. ...
-If we could have him live with us, we might by our lives show him the Father in heaven, and thus would he become so attracted that \[he would\] inquire about our Father." ([UB 132:7.2](/en/The_Urantia_Book/132#p7_2))
+If we could have him live with us, we might by our lives show him the Father in heaven, and thus would he become so attracted that \[he would\] inquire about our Father." (<a id="a213_287"></a>[UB 132:7.2](/en/The_Urantia_Book/132#p7_2))

 > **Modern Missionary**
 > _Norm Ingram, ... personifies what a modem missionary program can and should be._